200016harshjain/solidity-hotel-booking/README.md

   - Maintain a list of (current) occupant of the rooms at any given times
   - Update the statistics once a booking is made and booking is completed.

+### Generic Feature
+Allowing only one booking per address at this point.

 Note : Would advise you to not copy this code into a production environment, this is just me learning and there have been no security checks on this code.